What Is Franchise Tax?

 Delaware

-Delaware imposes an annual franchise tax on all corporations incorporated in the state.
-The tax can be calculated using two methods:
+Delaware imposes an annual franchise tax on every corporation incorporated in the state.
+Corporations can calculate the tax two ways and pay the lower result:

 Texas